codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 {% endraw %}
 {% endhighlight %}

-The deployment refers to an image to the private Codefresh registry identified by the `r.cfcr.io` prefix.
+The deployment refers to an image to the Codefresh Container registry identified by the `r.cfcr.io` prefix.
 For Helm deployments, images may also be referenced in the Helm values file.

 `values.yaml`
 {% highlight yaml %}